About the Boulder Reservoir

-Based upon feedback from the September 22 open house meeting and public comments received during the online plan review and comment period, a Draft Preferred Concept Plan* has been developed for the Reservoir Bathhouse and Administration Building redevelopment, now known as the Visitor Services Center.
-The plan seeks to combine the best aspects of the 3 Concept Option Plans into a cohesive and comprehensive plan for enhanced guest experience as well as improved functionality for reservoir operations.
+Based upon feedback from the September 22 open house meeting, public comments received during the online plan review and comment periods, a Final Concept Plan* has been developed for the new Reservoir Visitor Services Center.
+The new facility will replace the existing bath house and administration building providing an enhanced guest experience as well as improved functionality for reservoir operations.

 Highlights of the plan include: